Starting a Food Business

 A reciprocity permit may only be issued if the most recent routine inspection report for the mobile food unit has no violations.

 A food service establishment that does not handle any open food or conduct any food preparation.
-These facilities are limited to dispensing non-potentially hazardous foods or vending commercially pre-packaged food items.
+These facilities are limited to dispensing non-Time/Temperature Control for Safety (TCS) Foods or vending commercially pre-packaged food items.

 REMODEL A FOOD SERVICE ESTABLISHMENT / REVISE AN APPROVED PLAN